Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{atellite} communications (SatComs) are anticipated to provide global Internet access and facilitate seamless connections worldwide \cite{Kodheli2021, LU2020, 3GPPNTN2023_TS18_202312}.
-Owing to the advancements in satellite (SAT) payload design and launching processes, the cost of deploying Low Earth orbit (LEO) SATs has become affordable for business service providers \cite{Osoro2021_Starlink_OneWeb_Kuiper_cost_model}.
-LEO SAT constellations, e.g., Starlink, OneWeb, Kuiper, and Lightspeed, have been deployed in recent years \cite{Osoro2021_Starlink_OneWeb_Kuiper_cost_model}.
-LEO SATs hold the potential for delivering high-speed broadband services with low latency due to their smaller link budget and shorter propagation delay compared with medium Earth orbit (MEO) and geostationary Earth orbit (GEO) SATs \cite{Kodheli2021}.
-To achieve higher downlink capacity, beamforming is essential in overcoming the link budget.
+\IEEEPARstart{S}{atellite} communications (SatComs) are expected to provide global Internet access and facilitate seamless connections worldwide \cite{Kodheli2021, LU2020, 3GPPNTN2023_TS18_202312}.
+Due to advances in satellite (SAT) payload design and launching processes, the cost of deploying Low Earth orbit (LEO) SATs has become affordable for business service providers \cite{Osoro2021_Starlink_OneWeb_Kuiper_cost_model}.
+LEO SAT constellations, such as Starlink, OneWeb, Kuiper, and Lightspeed, have been deployed in recent years \cite{Osoro2021_Starlink_OneWeb_Kuiper_cost_model}.
+LEO SATs have the potential to deliver high-speed broadband services with low latency due to their reduced link budget and shorter propagation delay compared to medium Earth orbit (MEO) and geostationary Earth orbit (GEO) SATs \cite{Kodheli2021}.
+To achieve a higher downlink capacity, beamforming is essential to overcome the link budget.
 If the transmitted signal phase is adjusted according to the array steering vector for beamforming purposes, the main lobe beamwidth is inversely proportional to the antenna aperture when the signal wavelength is fixed \cite{Richards2014}.
-SATs equipped with larger array sizes can achieve greater array gain, resulting in higher downlink capacity.
-However, SAT beam coverage decreases as the antenna aperture increases, and more beams are required to cover the specific service areas.
-Although beam hopping technologies can be utilized for beam resources management \cite{Tang2021, Hu2020, Lei2020}, system complexity increases significantly as the increase of beam numbers or the demand for various services \cite{Hu2020, Lei2020}.
-Also, frequent beam switching increases beam transition time delays that stem from the data queuing time on SATs \cite{Tang2021, Hu2020, Lei2020}.
-In light of this, it is crucial for SATs equipped with large antenna sizes to pursue high downlink capacity while simultaneously serving UTs over wide areas, especially for downlink broadened-beam transmission.
+SATs equipped with a larger array can achieve greater array gain, resulting in higher downlink capacity.
+However, the SAT beam coverage areas decrease as the antenna aperture increases and more beams are required to cover specific service areas.
+Although beam hopping technologies can be utilized for beam resource management \cite{Tang2021, Hu2020, Lei2020}, the complexity of the system increases significantly as the number of beams increases or the demand for various services increases \cite{Hu2020, Lei2020}.
+In addition, frequent beam switching increases the beam transition time delays resulting from the data queueing time on SATs \cite{Tang2021, Hu2020, Lei2020}.
+In light of this, it is crucial for SATs equipped with a large array size to pursue high downlink capacity while simultaneously serving user terminals (UTs) over wide areas, especially for downlink broadened-beam transmission.